microsoft/Trieste/samples/infix/beyond-infix.md

 Each of these topics explores a potential difficulty and how Trieste helps resolve it:
 - Multiple language versions: given time, any programming language will change, and with multiple versions "in the wild", implementations may have to accept more than one of them.
   Correctly implementing something like this also helps us manage the collection of language extensions we explore in this document, which is why we look into this first.
-- Tuples: a simple form of compoud data, which has interesting syntactic interactions with the existing Infix features.
+- Tuples: a simple form of compound data, which has interesting syntactic interactions with the existing Infix features.
 - Functions: a source of diverse scoping problems we can resolve in different ways using the tools provided by Trieste.
-- Destructuring assignments: introducing a new kind of definition with complex scoping rules might seems like it requires a refactor.
+- Destructuring assignments: introducing a new kind of definition with complex scoping rules might seem like it requires a refactor.
   We show how such problems can be avoided in Trieste.

 ## Multiple Language Versions